 The notice must be in writing and must include:

-If the supplier makes no effort to recover the goods within the recovery period, you may keep the goods free of charge.
+If the supplier doesn't take any action to recover the goods within the recovery period, you may be able to keep the goods for free.

-During the recovery period, it is your obligation to keep the goods in good condition and make them reasonably available for collection by the supplier.
-If you wilfully or unlawfully damage the goods during the recovery period, you may be required to pay compensation.
-You should get legal advice.
+During the recovery period, any unsolicited goods and services must be kept in a good condition and available for collection by the supplier.
+If you wilfully or unlawfully damage the goods during this time, you may have to pay compensation.
+Get legal advice.

-If you know the goods are meant for someone else (eg the package was clearly addressed to another person), these are not unsolicited goods and you are not allowed to keep them.
+If you know the goods are meant for someone else (eg the package was clearly addressed to another person), these are not unsolicited goods and you're not allowed to keep them.

-These rights cannot be waived (given away) by the consumer and it is unlawful for a supplier to attempt to persuade a consumer to do so.
+These rights cannot be waived (given away) by the consumer and it's unlawful for a supplier to try and persuade a consumer to do so.

 A consumer agreement is unsolicited if:

 - it's for the supply of goods and services and

 - it's been made over the phone or in a place other than the business or trade premises of the supplier and